pjjonesnz/saveMyForm.jquery/README.md

 The default settings in the 'exclude' option means that password, hidden and file-upload type fields aren't saved to the browser (of course all this information will be submitted to your website - it just isn't stored in the localStorage of the user's browser if they shut it down).

-The default selector class `disable_save` also causes form fields with that class not to be saved to the browser.
-To achieve this just add `disable_save` to the field like the following example:
+The default class selector `disable_save` causes form fields that have that class not to be saved to localStorage.
+To achieve this just add `disable_save` to the field class like the following example:

 ``` html
 <input type="text" name="my_field" class="disable_save" />